5 Best Innerspring Mattresses of 2024 | Expert Reviewed

 The Saatva Classic has a strong, supportive edge.

-Edge support and motion isolation: The Saatva Classic has excellent edge support for sitting on and sleeping near the edge.
-Our testers felt the mattress getting firmer as they moved closer to the edge due to the high-density foam lining the entire mattress.
-When testers lay near the mattress edge, the foam lining protected them from sliding off the mattress.
+The Saatva Classic has strong edge support for sitting on and sleeping near the edge.
+Our testers felt the mattress getting firmer as they moved closer to the edge due to its high-density foam lining.
+When testers lay near the mattress edge, the foam lining protected them from sliding off.
 Unfortunately, the mattress has poor motion isolation.
-Our tester was easily disturbed by their testing partner when they switched sleeping positions and got on and off the mattress.
+Our testers were easily disturbed by their testing partner when they switched sleeping positions and got on and off the mattress.

-The Saatva Classic is a luxury brand mattress with great customer-friendly policies like free delivery, setup, and removal, as well as a one-year trial period.
+The Saatva Classic is a luxury brand mattress with customer-friendly policies, including free delivery, setup, removal, and a one-year trial period.

 Who may love it